 Five-part series The New Zealand Wars took a new look at the history of Māori vs Pākehā armed conflict.
 It was presented by historian James Belich, who with his arm-waving zeal proved a peruasive on-screen presence: "we don't need to look overseas for our Robin Hood, our Genghis Khan, Joan of Arc, or Gandhi".
 The popular series reframed NZ history, and its stories of Hōne Heke, Governor Grey, Tītokowaru, Te Whiti, Von Tempsky and Te Kooti, easily affirmed Belich's conviction.
 The New Zealand Wars was judged Best Documentary at the 1998 Qantas Media Awards.

-Don’t mess with the Black Seeds.
-The band members run amok in a Government office when they are wrongly accused of civil disobedience.
-Heads get photocopied, computers get beaten up, and chaos rules in this funny clip made by director James Barr.
+Don’t mess with the Black Seeds!
+The band members run amok in a government office when they are wrongly accused of civil disobedience.
+Heads get photocopied, computers get beaten up, and chaos rules in this clip made by director James Barr.
 Look out for Bret McKenzie, of Flight of the Conchords fame, who was a member of the band at the time.
+'Hey Son' is taken from the band's 2001 debut album Keep on Pushing.

 Merata Mita’s Patu! is a startling record of the mass civil disobedience that took place throughout New Zealand during the winter of 1981, in protest against a South African rugby tour.
 Testament to the courage and faith of both the marchers and a large team of filmmakers, the feature-length documentary is a landmark in Aotearoa's film history.
 It staunchly contradicts claims by author Gordon McLauchlan a couple of years earlier that New Zealanders were "a passionless people".